William Banks Caperton: Biography

 For exceptionally meritorious service in a duty of great responsibility as Commander-in-Chief of the Pacific Fleet on the East Coast of South America in establishing friendly diplomatic relations with the countries of South America.

-On November 1, 1918, ten days before the signing of the Armistice which officially closed hostilities between Germany and the United States, Admiral Caperton was designated by the President of the United States as Special Representative with the rank of Ambassador Extraordinary and Plenipotentiary to attend the ceremonies at Rio de Janeiro on November 15, 1918, incident to the inauguration of Francisco de Paula Rodrigues Alves as President of the Republic of Brazil.
+On November 1, 1918, ten days before the signing of the Armistice which officially closed hostilities between Germany and the United States, Admiral Caperton was designated by the President of the United States as Special Representative with the rank of Ambassador Extraordinary and Plenipotentiary to attend the ceremonies at Rio de Janeiro on November 15, 1918, incident to the inauguration of Rodrigues Alves as President of the Republic of Brazil.
 He was also Special Naval Delegate at the inauguration of Baltasar Brum as President of Uruguay in 1919.
 Detached from command of the Pacific Fleet in April 1919, he reported for duty in the Office of Naval Operations, Navy Department, Washington, D.C.

-On April 12, 1919, Franklin D. Roosevelt shed by Admiral Caperton, he will be released from present duty on April 30th, and, pending his retirement June 30th, he will be detailed to prepare a complete and detailed memorandum of his duty since being ordered to sea duty in 1915 with special reference to what he has been connected with since war was declared.
+On April 12, 1919, Franklin D. Roosevelt shed by Admiral Caperton, he will be released from present duty on April 30, and, pending his retirement June 30, he will be detailed to prepare a complete and detailed memorandum of his duty since being ordered to sea duty in 1915 with special reference to what he has been connected with since war was declared.
 This memorandum will be turned over to the historical section of the Navy.
 Admiral Caperton's duty since war was declared, above referred to, has been the commanding officer of the Pacific Fleet which, in conjunction with British and French fleets, cleared the Southern Atlantic of German raiders and patrolled the east coast of South America.
 On his flagship, USS Pittsburgh, Admiral Caperton made courtesy visits to South American republics during the war and since the Armistice was signed.
 His visits were of inestimable value, as they strengthened the bonds of friendship between South American republics and the United States and promoted solidarity of relations between these countries and the Allies.
 Admiral Caperton was put in command of the cruiser force of the Atlantic Fleet on November 21, 1914.
 He has been in command of the Pacific Fleet since May 22, 1917, on which date original orders of June 7, 1916, were amended.